Trend Innovations Holding, Inc - GuruFocus.com

-LAS VEGAS, NV, May 02, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Trend Innovations Holding, Inc. (TREN, Financial) (“Trend” or the “Company”), a technology holdings company specializing in acquiring, creating, and developing innovative and advanced technologies utilizing artificial intelligence (AI) as well as providing a host of Information Technology consulting services, today announced that its Board of Directors has appointed Paul Averill as Trend’s Chief Operating Officer (COO) effective immediately.
+LAS VEGAS, NV / ACCESSWIRE / May 2, 2023 / Trend Innovations Holding, Inc. (OTCQB:TREN) ("Trend" or the "Company"), a technology holdings company specializing in acquiring, creating, and developing innovative and advanced technologies utilizing artificial intelligence (AI) as well as providing a host of Information Technology consulting services, today announced that its Board of Directors has appointed Paul Averill as Trend's Chief Operating Officer (COO) effective immediately.
 Mr. Averill has extensive experience in building and managing high performance teams that approach market challenges in creative and innovative ways.
 His career includes many executive leadership positions with numerous start-up companies in the healthcare technologies industry where he is credited with raising significant capital and growing companies into attractive acquisition targets.

 Mr. Averill has demonstrated results-driven leadership throughout his career, which is highlighted by his ability to grow companies into desirable, advanced-stage acquisition targets.
 For instance, as President and COO of Sentry Data Systems, an industry leading, data-driven, specialty PBM software company, Mr. Averill played an integral role in the momentous growth and subsequent $400-million acquisition by Craneware.
 And as President and CEO of THINC, Inc., he delivered significant growth for the company and turned a $9-million-seed investment into a $180-million acquisition by WebMD after building a first-of-its-kind payer-driven health information exchange in partnership with the largest greater New York health plans and hospital association.

-Mr. Averill said of his appointment as COO, “I am very fortunate and excited to have the opportunity to be a part of the Trend Innovations team.
-I look forward to helping the company grow and excel operationally with its unique and powerful AI solutions while always driving the highest levels of customer service and shareholder value.”
+Mr. Averill said of his appointment as COO, "I am very fortunate and excited to have the opportunity to be a part of the Trend Innovations team, said Paul Averill.
+I look forward to helping the company grow and excel operationally with its unique and powerful AI solutions while always driving the highest levels of customer service and shareholder value."

 Currently, Mr. Averill is the acting CEO of Wired4Tech, Inc., a company that offers rapid determination and solution engineering for business problems that are solved by the efficient use of technologies.
 Mr. Averill leads a team that is responsible for (i) delivering remediation of business and technology infrastructures and workflows through the application of custom-built solutions, (ii) automating traditional workflows to create competitive advantages through efficiency and parallelism, and (iii) employing the application of AI and data mining to identify trends and potential challenges.